ablaom/AreAutomaticsMoreFuelEfficient/README.md

    is the transformation we applied to our data before performing the t-test.

-   Applying Walsh's two-sample t-test (to the supplied data, transformed) we  obtained a p-value of about 0.0008, which is strong evidence to reject the null-hypothesis.
-In plainer language: **If transmission type makes *no* difference to fuel efficiency, then the probablity that we could have obtained the sample observed, or a more extreme sample, is about 1 in 1000.**
+   Applying Welch's two-sample t-test (to the supplied data, transformed) we  obtained a p-value of about 0.0008, which is strong evidence to reject the null-hypothesis.
+In plainer language: **If transmission type makes *no* difference to fuel efficiency, then the probability that we could have obtained the sample observed, or a more extreme sample, is about 1 in 1000.**

 8. Despite the technical assumptions necessary to make our analysis, the clear conclusion of both methods is the same: **Automatic cars are more efficient than manual ones.**

-*Technical note:* The t-test applies to *means* not *medians*; however  our transformations map the median to the transform of the median, and for normal distributions the two notions conincide.
+*Technical note:* The t-test applies to *means* not *medians*; however  our transformations map the median to the transform of the median, and for normal distributions the two notions coincide.

 ## Appendix.
 Julia notebook for computations and plots